liubhub/unicorn-forum/README.md

 Here are instructions how to configure frontend environment.

-In your main folder, where all virtualenv files (it isunicorn_forum if you followed instructions): initialize the environment
+In your main folder where all virtualenv files are saved (it is unicorn_forum if you followed instructions): initialize the environment
 ```sh
 npm init -y